divyasree-dolly/Dynamic-Hand-Gesture-Recognition/README.md

  Run the ASL_test.py and provide the handgestures referenced in ASL_reference.jpg and let it detect the sign language
 # Game (ROCK-PAPER_SCISSORS)
- Run Game/RockPaperScissors.py and give 's' as user input and 'q' to quit the game
+ Run Game/RockPaperScissors.py and give 's' as user input to play and 'q' to quit the game